 We’ve seen companies freezing investments due to uncertainties or supply chain impacts.
 And others have been forced to close their primary sales channels due to local lockdown restrictions.

-On the other hand, I also engage with companies that, due to COVID-19, have put eCommerce and digitalisation at the core of their strategy, with a strong push from the board and shareholders.
-Others are ramping up investment and want to move faster to monetise on the trend and get ahead of competitors.
+On the other hand, I also engage with companies that, due to COVID-19, have put eCommerce and digitalization at the core of their strategy, with a strong push from the board and shareholders.
+Others are ramping up investment and want to move faster to monetize on the trend and get ahead of competitors.

 THE OUTLOOK FOR ECOMMERCE POST COVID-19

 Ecommerce will most certainly not keep its current growth rates as the world is preparing to ease the lockdown measures, but the baseline will be higher.
 In light of the improvements and services implemented during COVID-19, such as more flexible delivery options, online assistance and better availability, eCommerce has taken a big leap forward over the last year.

 The duration of the lockdown and the expected restrictions during the next few months also mean that we are settling into new routines—and some things will just become the new normal.
 Will I continue to buy groceries and meals online?
 I personally don’t see why not.

 Though eCommerce is already seeing double-digit growth rates in most European countries, I’m sure in 2021 we’ll see some further unexpected growth numbers which might not have taken place without the pushes in our own behavioral changes.

 So if you’re currently not online—and not available for your clients and customers as a result—now is the time to make it happen.

 As Sandy Shen, Director of Research at Gartner puts it:

 “This is a wake-up call for organizations that have placed too much focus on daily operational needs at the expense of investing in digital business and long-term resilience.
 Businesses that can shift technology capacity and investments to digital platforms will mitigate the impact of the outbreak and keep their companies running smoothly now, and over the long term.”